security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

         You should see your {% if site.instructorcollab_username == 'deargle' %}identikey{% endif %} {% if site.instructorcollab_username == 'aov' %}TUid{% endif %} and fake password.

-        {% include lab_question.html question="Submit a screenshot showing your username and fake password within the BurpSuite window for the Bank of America login attempt.
+        {% include lab_question.html question="Submit a screenshot showing your username and fake password within the Burp Suite window for the Bank of America login attempt.
 Show your entire Kali view in your screenshot.
 Example screenshot below." %}

-        {% include lab-image.html image='burpsuite-show-login-entry.png' %}
+        {% include lab-image.html image='BurpSuite-show-login-entry.png' %}

 12. But wait, this was an HTTPS connection, so the web transaction such as the submitted username\|password) should have been encrypted.
-How could BurpSuite have decrypted it?
+How could Burp Suite have decrypted it?

     This is the essence of a man-in-the-middle attack -- a secure connection to an evil server which talks to your intended server on your behalf.

     {% include lab-image.html image='500px-Man_in_the_middle_attack.svg.png' %}

-    In our pretend case, BurpSuite is the evil server, and Bank Of America's server is the intended server.
+    In our pretend case, Burp Suite is the evil server, and Bank Of America's server is the intended server.
 All secure content is visible as plaintext to the attacker, because the attacker’s SSL cert was used to establish the secure HTTPS connection.